osrf/ros2multirobotbook/src/ros2_design_patterns.md

 can provide higher performance (and of course we can mix and match the two approaches).
-- **Language independence**: It can happen that our blob finder expert writes her computer vision code in C++, while our target follower expert is dedicated to Python.
+- **Language independence**: It can happen that our blob finder expert writes their computer vision code in C++, while our target follower expert is dedicated to Python.
 We can accommodate those preferences easily by just running those nodes in separate processes.
 In ROS, it is perfectly reasonable, and in fact quite common, to mix and match the use of languages in this way.

-## Beyond topics: services, actions, and parameters
+## Beyond Topics: Services, Actions, and Parameters

-Most ROS data flow over topics, which we introduced in the previous sections.
+Most ROS data flows over topics, which we introduced in the previous sections.
 Topics are best for streaming data, which includes a lot of the common use cases in robotics.
 For example, going back to our ball-chasing robot, most cameras will naturally produces a stream of